Layr-Labs/eigenlayer-contracts/docs/middleware/BLSSignatureChecker.md

 # BLSSignatureChecker

 This contract is deployed per AVS.
-It verifies signatures of operators in an efficient way given the rest of the registry architechture.
+It verifies signatures of operators in an efficient way given the rest of the registry architecture.
 A lot of EigenLayer AVSs can be summarized as a quorum signature on a message and slashing if some quality of that message and other state is true.

 ## Flows